We’ve got Answers

 Frequently Asked Questions about Cash Balance Pension Plans

-There are two general types of pension plans-Defined Benefit Plans and Defined Contribution Plans.
+There are two general types of pension plans: Defined Benefit Plans and Defined Contribution Plans.
 In general, defined benefit plans provide a specific benefit at retirement for each eligible employee, while defined contribution plans specify the amount of contributions to be made by the employer toward an employee’s retirement account.
 In a defined contribution plan, the actual amount of retirement benefits provided to an employee depends on the amount of the contributions as well as the gains or losses of the account.

 A cash balance plan is a defined benefit plan that defines the benefit in terms that are more characteristic of a defined contribution plan.
 In other words, a cash balance plan defines the promised benefit in terms of a stated account balance.